sudo-zoro/sudo-zoro/README.md

 - 👋 Hi, I’m Abhijna PS
 - 👀 I’m interested in cyberSecurity
-- 🌱 I’m currently learning Masters in Computer Applications
+- 🌱 Currently learning Masters in Computer Applications

 <!---
 sudo-zoro/sudo-zoro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.